A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Problem formulation and background

-For example, according to the case in Figure~\ref{fig:egcompnorm_a}, Bento's metrics add two dummy trajectories to $\bX$ and, two more to $\bY$.
-Assuming that the switching cost is small, the optimal permutations at times 1 and 2 correspond to [1,2,3,4] and, at times 3 and 4, to [2,1,3,4].
-We can see that there is a change in the permutation [1,2,3,4] to [2,1,3,4] that penalises this switch, as desired.
-However, let us consider Figure~\ref{fig:egcompnorm_b}.
-Now, Bento's metrics add three dummy trajectories to $\bX$ and two to $\bY$.
-The optimal permutations are [1,2,3,4,5] at times 1 and 2 and [1,3,2,4,5] at times 3 and 4.
-It turns out that, despite the fact that the situation in Figure~\ref{fig:egcompnorm_a} is arguably better than in Figure~\ref{fig:egcompnorm_b}, Bento's metrics penalise both situations in the same way as in both cases there is a change in two adjacent elements in the permutation.
+In the case represented in Figure~\ref{fig:egcompnorm_a}, Bento's metrics add two $\ast$-trajectories to $\bX$ and, two more to $\bY$.
+Assuming that the switching cost is small, the optimal permutations for B2 at times 1 and 2 correspond to [1,2,3,4] and, at times 3 and 4, to [2,1,3,4].
+We can see that there is a change in the permutation, from [1,2,3,4] to [2,1,3,4], which is penalised by B2.
+Let us consider Figure~\ref{fig:egcompnorm_b}.
+Now, Bento's metrics add three $\ast$-trajectories to $\bX$ and two to $\bY$.
+The optimal permutations for B2 are [1,2,3,4,5] at times 1 and 2 and [1,3,2,4,5] at times 3 and 4.
+B2, and also B1, therefore penalise both situations in the same way.
+This is not desired from a point of view of counting track switches, since there is no track switch for $X_1$ in Figure~\ref{fig:egcompnorm_b} but there is track switch for both $X_1$ and $X_2$ in Figure~\ref{fig:egcompnorm_a}.
+Nevertheless, other Bento's distances can penalise these examples differently, and, for some applications, it may be desired to penalise these two cases equally, as in B2.

-In the case of Figure~\ref{fig:egcompnorm_a}, both $X_{1}$ and $X_{2}$ change assignment.
-On the other hand, in Figure~\ref{fig:egcompnorm_b}, $X_{1}$ does not change assignment and among the real trajectories, only $X_{2}$ in the ground truth $\bX$ changes assignment.
-However, as Bento's metrics consider permutations, there is an additional change in the third component of the permutation vector, which represents dummy trajectory $X_{3}$.
-We can then see that in the second case, there is a change induced by a dummy trajectory, which is not there in reality, and should not be penalised.
-Penalising it produces a counter-intuitive behaviour by indicating that the estimates in Figures ~\ref{fig:egcompnorm_a} and Figure~\ref{fig:egcompnorm_b} are equally accurate.